jskenney/smartweb/README.md

 # smartweb (yes, a rather bad name...)

-Use Apache2's <a href="https://httpd.apache.org/docs/current/mod/mod_rewrite.html">mod_rewrite</a> module and a python script acting as a proxy to protect the contents of web directory.
+Use Apache2's <a href="https://httpd.apache.org/docs/current/mod/mod_rewrite.html">mod_rewrite</a> module, or Nginx with FCGI Wrap, and this python script to protect the contents of web directory.

-In simplier terms, the proxy script will exist in within the normal path of the web server, while the protected contents will be stored somewhere else, once a user logs on those external files will be provide as if they existed on the path.
+In simplier terms, the proxy script will exist in within the normal path of the web server, while the protected contents will be stored somewhere else, once a user logs on those external files will be provided as if they existed on the web servers exposed path.

 Additionally, this framework provides authentication and the equivalent of PHP Sessions to Python scripts.